Former DEEP Middleweight Champion Ryo Chonan has today announced he will retire from the sport on October 20th at the Korakuen Hall in Tokyo, Japan.

-The fan favorite has fought a who’s who of MMA, and has amassed a 21-13 record.
-He’s competed for the likes of DEEP, PRIDE, UFC and DREAM.
-Chonan is most knowing for tapping former #1 P4P King Anderson Silva with one of the most memorable submissions in MMA history (Flying Scissor Heel Hook) in a fight he was losing.
-The come from behind win would land Chonan with a Submission of the Year award.
+The 36-year-old is most known for tapping former #1 P4P King Anderson Silva with one of the most memorable submissions in Mixed Martial Arts history (Flying Scissor Heel Hook) in a fight he was losing.
+The come from behind win landed Chonan with a Submission of the Year award back in 2004.

 His retirement fight will see him square off with Dan Hornbuckle for the DEEP Welterweight title.
 The American won the belt back in April of this year defeating Chonan’s teammate Yuya Shirai.
 After winning the fight Hornbuckle issued a challenge to Chonan offering him a chance at redemption for his fallen teammate.